 Launched in 2002 under the Froogle name, Google Shopping was free at first!
 At that time, the tool allows us to create product sheets which contain all information that merchants wanted to display on Google Shopping results.
 The provided information was meant to both establish a display rank and inform the consumer.
 Thus, only technical conditions applied.

 It is in 2012 that Google decided to make its service lucrative with a “cost per click” model.
 This monetisation had allowed, among other things, to respond to the influx of users.
 Indeed, competition had become more intense and prioritising results according to the quality of information was no longer sufficient.
 Paying a commission to Google then guaranteed a better ranking.
 That’s how the sponsored inserts appeared which are today managed in Google Ads.

 Google shopping, the newly free service

 More and more users want an improved shopping experience by eliminating intermediate steps between product search and purchase validation.
-Amazon, a major competitor of Google, has responded to this need by offering one-click shopping.

 In addition to meeting this need, Google wants to allow all merchants, even those who do not have an e-commerce website, to be able to generate visibility on products in stock.
 All the more so in these times of Covid, when purchasing habits are being turned upside down and retailers, including those who do not have an e-commerce site, need even more visibility in order to survive.